smin95/smplot2/README.md

   geom_bar(stat="identity")

 p2 <- p1 + ses_bar(legends = F) +
-scale_fill_manual(values = ses_color(3))
+scale_fill_manual(values = ses_palette(3))
 ```
 <img src="bar.png" width="85%">

 In this example, `ses_bar` is used to remove the legends and apply a minimalistic theme.
-Then `ses_color` is used for changing the colors of each group.
+Then `ses_palette` is used for changing the colors of each group.
 In short, the texts are larger, the colors more different, and the background less distracting.

 ### Example 2: Correlation plot